Last updated on March 22nd, 2023 by Editorial Staff

 The state religion is Anglican (27 million people) in England and Wales (the head of the church is the monarch), Presbyterian in Scotland (headed by the General Assembly, which includes representatives of both clergy and laity), Roman Catholic – 9 million people, Muslims – 1.6 million people.

 The state currency is the pound sterling, Pound, British Pound (£).
-1 The pound sterling consists of 100 pence.
+1 pound sterling consists of 100 pence.

-Country code of United Kingdom is +44 and the domain is .uk.
+The country code of the United Kingdom is +44 and the domain is .uk.